 Not quite ready to start brewing?
 Here are a few tips to help you along.

 If you don’t want to go through all the hassle, you can use your favorite hot chocolate mix instead.
-Your drink will be fast, easy, and inexpensive, but you will miss out on some amazing flavor.
+Your drink will be fast, easy, and inexpensive, but you will miss out on some amazing flavors.

 Time to make a cup of hot chocolate with espresso!
 We hope you enjoy this easy recipe — and maybe get a chance to experiment with the flavors, too.
 With this drink, you don’t have to choose between satisfying chocolate and energizing espresso.